WaterBender231/wef-nexus-online-course/energysecurity/42GlobalChallenges.md

 ![Untitled](4%202%20Global%20e75fb/Untitled%209.png)

-Rentschler et al., 2019
+<p><small>Rentschler et al., 2019.</small></p>
+<p><small>  </small></p>

 While outages are common even in high-income countries, the frequency decreases with an increasing GDP, due to possible investments from the public sector in infrastructure (Runtschler et al. 2019).
 In developed countries, power outages usually happen due to external effects, namely natural causes (lightning, ice, trees falling into the power lines, wildlife triggering a short circuit); equipment failures; or public damage (vehicle accidents, unsafe digging or overhead construction and vandalism).
 (Epcor 2021; Entergy LLC n.d.)

 While all of these can also happen in developing countries, the main reason here is the unreliable infrastructure, both in generation and distribution and thus the unstable supply of electricity from the grid.
 Most countries are severely lacking in adequate grid infrastructure due to missing public investments all in building, operating and maintaining a grid.
 (Fakih et al. 2020)